 DSG is the Volkswagen marketing acronym for their family of dual-clutch transmissions or DCT.
 DSG stands for "Direkt-Schalt-Getriebe," or direct-shift gearbox.
 The VW DSG transmission is similar to all other common DCT designs in that it is effectively two separate electronically controlled manual transmissions built into one.

 The DSG combines the best attributes and efficiency of a standard manual transmission and the ease of use of a more traditional automatic.
 DSG transmissions can be operated in a fully automatic mode, where the computer decides when and how to shift, or in a semi-automatic mode, where the driver uses either the gearshift shift lever or steering wheel-mounted paddles to select the desired gear.
 DSG and DCT transmissions have been a game-changer in the automotive world and in performance circles.
 Rarely has one component been able to increase both efficiency and performance with almost no downside.

-All Volkswagen DSG transmissions are a transaxle design, which means that the same transmission case houses both the gears, the final drive, and differential in one unit, with shared oiling and lubrication.
-Much like a standard manual transmission, a DSG-equipped vehicle has a flywheel, which mates to the input shaft of the transmission, and is engaged by a clutch.
-This transfers power from the engine, through the transmission, and finally to the drive wheels.
+All Volkswagen DSG transmissions are a transaxle design, which means that the same transmission case houses both the gears and the differential in one unit, with shared oiling and lubrication.
+Much like a standard manual transmission, a DSG-equipped vehicle has a flywheel, which mates to the input shaft of the transmission and is engaged by a clutch.
+This transfers power from the engine through the transmission and finally to the drive wheels.

 As you would expect by the name "dual-clutch transmission," the DSG has two clutch packs, as well as two separate input shafts.
 Both are a concentric design, which means that one fits over the top of the other.
 The first clutch pack engages the odd gears of 1, 3, and 5, while the other engages the even gears of 2, 4, and 6.
 The two clutch packs are designated as K1 and K2.